denis-colliot/deploy-api/README.md

 # Deployment API

+## Introduction

-API used to deploy a given build number on a specific environment.
+This API is used to deploy a given artifact build on a given environment.

-The application is built with `spring-boot`.
+On the architecture level, the application is built with `spring-boot` and served as an executable JAR (Java ARchive).

 ## Prerequisites
 * Java 8